Economics

 Compilation of the most outstanding works from our students.
 This repository's goal is to boost the research spirit and disseminate contributions produced by Ulima community members.

-Our professors not only excel for their academic and professional track record, but also for their vocation of teaching and promotion of ethical and critical education.
-Through their work, Ulima professors foster the development of knowledge, research, and social commitment to train leaders with positive impacts on society.
+Our professors stand out not only for their academic and professional achievements, but also for their dedication to teaching and their commitment to fostering ethical and critical education.
+Through their work, Ulima professors promote the development of knowledge, research, and social responsibility to prepare leaders who make a positive impact on society.

 STUDY CIRCLES